abdallahakrab/react-project1/README.md

 # Indecision
-My first React webapp following udemy course : https://www.udemy.com/react-2nd-edition/
+My first React webapp following an [udemy course](https://www.udemy.com/react-2nd-edition/)

 I made commits as a track for learned topics in order, simply a walkthorugh